 The U.S. Department of Education begins accepting the application beginning October 1 of each year for the upcoming academic year.
 Each application period is 18 months; most federal, state, and institutional aid is provided on a first come, first served basis.
 Students are advised to submit a FAFSA as early as possible for consideration for maximum financial assistance.

 The Department of Education recommends you utilize the IRS Data Retrieval Tool (DRT), which is made available on the FAFSA.
 This tool will retrieve most of your tax information, excluding wages, directly from the IRS and automatically input the information on your application.
 The DRT can be used for students and parents.

-To apply for Federal Student Aid, go to www.fafsa.gov.
+To apply for Federal Student Aid, go to www.fafsa.gov (link is external).
 Use SEARK College’s school code, 014893.